 The middle might, at first, seem neutral territory; the place of no opinion either way.
 But what if you like Brown tea just as much as Green?
 What then?
 On the number line, you would seem to have zero opinion.

 And what if the vote were cast at the halfway mark, at zero?
 Does that mean the voter doesn’t like tea at all, or that the voter likes them equally?
-And if the voter does like both types of tea, is the liking strong, medium or weak?
+If the voter does like both types of tea, is the liking strong, medium or weak?

 We need a better metaphor.